ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-When the server (AS or RS) receives the Detached-JWS header, it MUST parse its
+When the verifier receives the Detached-JWS header, it MUST parse and
-contents as a detached JWS object.
-The HTTP Body is used as the
+validate the JWS object.
+The signature MUST be validated against the
+expected key of the signer.
+All required fields MUST be present
+and their values MUST be valid.
+If the HTTP message request contains
+a body, the verifier MUST calculate the hash of body just as
-payload for purposes of validating the JWS, with no
+the signer does, with no normalization or transformation of the request.
-transformations.

 ### Attached JWS {#attached-jws}